Firmware Update¶

-SBL implements a secure and power fail-safe firmware update mechanism.
+SBL implements a secure and fail-safe firmware update mechanism.

-- Firmware update code is implemented as SBL payload.
+• The firmware update code is implemented as an SBL payload.

-Step 1: Firmware Update capsule will be copied to designated location.
-This location is configurable through SBL configuration options.
+Step 1: The firmware update capsule is copied to the location specified in SBL configuration options.

-Step 2: Firmware update is triggered from SBL shell or from Operating system and followed by system reset.
+Step 2: The firmware update is triggered from SBL shell or from operating system and is followed by system reset.

 Step 3: SBL detects firmware update signal and sets platform into firmware update mode.